JetBrains/Qodana/topics/monorepo-project.md

     qodana-frontend.yaml
 ```

-### Qodana Cloud
+### %cloud%
+{id="overview-code-coverage-qodana-cloud"}

-You can view inspection reports using [Qodana Cloud](https://qodana.cloud).
-On the Qodana Cloud website, create one
+You can view analysis reports using [%cloud%](https://qodana.cloud).
+On the %cloud% website, create one
-[project](cloud-projects.topic) for storing inspection reports for the `frontend` project, and another one for the `backend` project.
+[project](cloud-projects.topic) for storing analysis reports for the `frontend` project, and another one for the `backend` project.

 After you create the projects, you can use their [project tokens](project-token.md) for running %product%.

 ## Run Qodana

-Because each %product% [linter](linters.md) can inspect a specific set of programming languages, Qodana CLI and Docker
+Because each %product% [linter](linters.md) can analyze a specific set of programming languages, Qodana CLI and Docker
 images of %product% need to be run twice over the monorepo repository, once for each project contained in it.

 <tabs>